AssemSalama/Big-Mart-Sales-Prediction/README.md

 ## 🟩 UNDERSTANDING OF THE PROBLEM STATEMENT:

-- According to the quote, "Success in sales is the sum of small efforts, repeated day in & day out"

-- Let us consider a supermarket has several outlets or several stores around the world & they want us to predict the sales which they can expect.
+- According to the quote, "Success in sales is the sum of small efforts, repeated day in & day out".
+Let us consider a supermarket has several outlets or several stores around the world & they want us to predict the sales which they can expect.

 ## 🟩 APPLICATION OF PREDICTING THE SALES: